sineagles/OnlinePythonTutor/unsupported-features.md

   - shorten your code to isolate exactly where you want to visualize
   - or [set Python breakpoints](https://youtu.be/80ztTXP90Vs?t=42) using `#break` comments
 - Reading data from external files (you can use strings to emulate files: examples for [Python3](http://goo.gl/uNvBGl) and [Python2](http://goo.gl/Q9xQ4p))
-- Interfacing with databases, network, filesystem, or other external resources
+- Interfacing with databases, filesystems, networking, or other external resources
 - Anything involving GUI programming or GUI/webpage components
 - Multi-threaded, concurrent, or asynchronous code; Python Tutor is only for regular single-threaded execution
-- Importing external libraries (try "Python 3.6 with Anaconda (experimental)" if you want to use more libraries)
+- Importing most external libraries (try "Python 3.6 with Anaconda (experimental)" if you want to use more libraries)
-- Editing multiple source code files (Python Tutor is not an IDE)
+- Editing multiple source code files (Python Tutor is not an IDE!)
-- User accounts, saving code as files in the cloud, or integrating with online services like GitHub
+- User accounts, saving code as files in the cloud, or integrating with online services like GitHub (Python Tutor is not an IDE!)
 - Integrating with programming environments like Jupyter Notebooks, IDEs, or text editors